YukiYang31/yukiyang31.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am glad to find you here!
 I am Yuki Yang, an incoming PhD student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-I will be part of the Porgramming Language and Software Engineering ([PLSE](https://uwplse.org/)) group, advised by Professor [Mike Ernst](https://homes.cs.washington.edu/~mernst/).
+I will be part of the Programming Language and Software Engineering ([PLSE](https://uwplse.org/)) group, advised by Professor [Mike Ernst](https://homes.cs.washington.edu/~mernst/).

 I am interested in anything that combines algebra and software engineering, and I’ve found programming languages to be a perfect fit.
 Recently, I've been fascinated by category theory and hope to explore it further!